Student Employee Resources

 Departments must notify the student of unsatisfactory performance due to inefficiency, inability to perform an assigned task, tardiness, etc. and provide a minimum of two weeks for the problem to be resolved before termination procedures are initiated.
 A student employee may be dismissed immediately from employment without prior notice for just cause including dishonesty, insubordination, gross negligence or conduct unbecoming an employee in which the health, welfare, or safety of another employee/employer, person or the workplace is negatively affected.

 Informal Grievance Procedure

-If a student employee feels he/she has been treated unfairly or has a justifiable complaint that could not be resolved through a frank discussion with the immediate supervisor, the student should contact the supervisor’s supervisor or the Career Services/Student Employment office.
-The Student Employment Coordinator or designee within the Career Services/Student Employment office the will attempt, through discussion with the student employee and/or the supervisor, to resolve the grievance and file documentation.
+If a student employee feels that they have been treated unfairly or that they have a justifiable complaint that could not be resolved through a frank discussion with the immediate supervisor, the student should contact the supervisor’s supervisor or the Career Services/Student Employment office.
+The Student Employment Coordinator or designee within the Career Services/Student Employment office will attempt, through discussion with the student employee and/or the supervisor, to resolve the grievance and file documentation.
 An appeal of the decision by the Student Employment Coordinator or designee may be submitted to the Director of Career Services for consideration.

 Formal Grievance Procedure

-If, after these conversations, the aggrieved student is still not satisfied, the student may pursue the formal grievance procedure.
+If the aggrieved student is still not satisfied after following the steps above, they may pursue the formal grievance procedure.
 The Vice President for Student Affairs (VPSA) or designee shall act as a facilitator to assist in the grievance procedure.